-Progression is recognised throughout the three levels of the qualification.
+In both PSD and Life Skills challenge, progression is recognised throughout the three levels of the qualification.
 This requires the candidate to demonstrate their ability to maintain skills learnt as well as recognizing lateral and incremental achievements.
-Once completed students can progress to a Level 1 or 2 qualification.
-Vocational courses such as Hospitality and Catering at college.
+Once completed students can progress to a Level 1 or 2 qualification. vocational courses at college.

-Exam Board ASDAN (PSD) Food and Cookery Name of Qualification Personal & Social Development programme Food and Cookery QAN Number Structure/Assessment 100% coursework and PSD.
-100% coursework.
+Exam Board ASDAN (PSD) ASDAN Name of Qualification Personal & Social Development programme Life Skills Challenge QAN Number Structure/Assessment 100% coursework 100% coursework